eni6ma/Fundamental-Cryptography/README.md

 ----

-# Diffie Hellman - Encryption
+# Diffie Hellman - Key Exchange

 The Diffie-Hellman claims detail the invention of a secure key generation and communication system that operates over an insecure communication channel.
 The system uses transformations of signals to generate secure cipher keys that are infeasible to invert or generate without proper inputs.
 This method ensures secure communication by encrypting and decrypting messages using the generated keys.
 Here's a breakdown of the claims: